usegalaxy-eu/website/_posts/2019-11-21-we-are-striking-really.md

 ---
 site: freiburg
-title: We are striking - in earnest!
+title: All has been said - act!
 tags: [s4f]
 ---